Alopecia/Hair Loss

 These are the main issues to consider when losing hair:

 1. Hypothyroid.
 Do a full thyroid screen including reverse T3 and autoimmune antibodies; not just TSH and T4 levels.
 Read about thyroid illness on this A-Z and start maybe with the free basal temperature test on the shop.
+If it is because of a drop in oestrogen, progesterone or thyroxine (in hypothyroid), once you start to get those controlled better, it will likely thicken up again.
+This usually looks like thinning along the parting.
+A big clue that it is hypothyroid is losing the outer third of your eyebrows too.

 2. Gluten illness: autoimmune attack on the follicles is a known problem and gluten is a common denominator in many autoimmune processes.
 Have a look here, for example, and here.
 Read more about gluten illness here on this site.

 3. Nutritional deficiency, especially of zinc, Vit C, B vits, particularly biotin.
 Of course, the nutritional deficiency is sometimes secondary to the gluten causing malabsorption so gluten can be the real key.
 You can see more and how to test nutrients properly here.
+And a good supportive hair supplement might be this hair, skin and nails complex.

 Those are the first things I would investigate from a biochemical point of view anyway.